 7. Manager enablement and accountability

-Managers translate plans into weekly reality through coaching, feedback, and assignment choices that either create growth or stall it.
+Managers translate plans into weekly reality through coaching, feedback, and the assignments they choose to hand out.
 Equip managers with practical tools that make development easier than inertia, including skill-based 1:1 templates, feedback rubrics aligned to the proficiency model, project scoping guides that embed stretch opportunities, and dashboards that surface team readiness against upcoming initiatives.
-Tie expectations to the performance system by recognizing managers who produce measurable skill growth, higher internal mobility, and stronger succession coverage, since incentives shape behavior more reliably than slogans.
-When managers possess the tools and motivation to coach effectively, the entire plan gains momentum and credibility.
+Tie expectations to the performance system by recognizing managers who produce measurable skill growth, higher internal mobility, and stronger succession coverage, because incentives shape behavior more reliably than slogans.
+When managers possess the tools and the motivation to coach effectively, the entire plan gains momentum and credibility.

 9. Technology and data architecture